Water In Gas tank

 4. Avoid Condensation

-Condensation may occur due to improper fuel fillings.
-You must keep the tank as full as possible to minimize air space and avoid condensation in the gas tank.
-Above all, refuel during cooler times of the day to prevent temperature changes that contribute to condensation.
+Keep the tank as full as possible to reduce air space and prevent condensation.
+Refuel during cooler times of the day to prevent temperature changes that contribute to condensation.

 FAQs (Frequently Asked Questions)